TourCMS/tourcms-js/README.md

 // API Key
 // Tour Operators find this in Configuration & Setup > API
-// Agents find this in
-var apiKey = 'API_KEY_HERE';
+// Agents find it in your TourCMS control panel var apiKey = 'API_KEY_HERE';

 // Create a new TourCMS API object